 Each file type is assigned a storage type to use.
-You also have the ability to cache files of this type and set a Cacheability Type.
+You can also specify if you would like to cache the file type to improve speed.
 Caching is especially useful when using storage types other than the file system since they tend to be a bit slower.
-Enabling the cache will store a cached version on the server file system to improve speed.
+Enabling the cache will store a cached version on the server to improve speed.
 Caching is also very useful when working with images.
 Rock can size images on the fly, which is very powerful but it can impact performance, especially with large source images.
 When caching is enabled, though, the resized image is cached, so the resize isn't required in the future until the image is updated.